Eric Braeden: Victor Newman

 In 1980, he was offered the role of self-made business magnate Victor Newman on the daytime soap opera The Young and the Restless.
 Initially, the role was for a 26-week run.
 His character imprisoned his wife's lover, and became so popular the character became a love-to-hate villain, and his contract was extended.

-Braeden won a Daytime Emmy for his work in 1998.
+Braeden won a Daytime Emmy Award for his work in 1998.

 In October 2009, Braeden and The Young and the Restless came to an impasse regarding contract negotiations, and press reports indicated he might leave the show.
-CBS later announced, though, that Braeden had inked a new three-year deal and would remain with the show, agreeing to a reduction in salary, which was the original issue.
+CBS later announced, though, that Braeden had signed a new three-year deal and would remain with the show, agreeing to a reduction in salary, which was the original issue.

 In February 2020, Braeden celebrated his 40th anniversary with the show.

 Personal life

 In 1958, Braeden, under his birth name Hans-Jörg Gudegast, won the Germany National Team Championship in track and field (discus, shot put, and javelin) with the Rendsburger TSV.
-Braeden later went on to win the 1973 National Challenge Cup as a fullback with the Jewish American soccer club Maccabi Los Angeles, scoring the winning goal in the semifinal game and a penalty kick in the championship game against Chicago Croatian.
+Braeden later went on to win the 1973 National Challenge Cup as a fullback with the Jewish American soccer club Maccabee Los Angeles, scoring the winning goal in the semifinal game and a penalty kick in the championship game against Chicago Croatian.
 In the 1970s/80s, he could often be seen boxing at the Hoover Street and Broadway gyms in Los Angeles.
 He was a tennis player and has participated in many celebrity events.

 He married his college sweetheart Dale Russell in 1966.
 Their son, Christian Gudegast, is a director who created the film Den of Thieves, starring Gerard Butler.

+In January 2025 Braeden lost his Pacific Palisades home, where he lived for over 45 years, in the Palisades Fire.